suggestio/suggestio/doc/tech/bluetooth-beacons.md

   and/or `Scanning API`.
 Currently, WebBluetooth support in Suggest.io not implemented, but planned.
 - Only EddyStone-UID beacons supported.
 - iBeacon support was removed forever.
-  - It is impossible to properly collect all iBeacon signals on iOS. iBeacon bluetooth-advertisements are hidden from BLE scanning results by iOS. iBeacons interactions implemented inside CoreLocation API with zero bluetooth scanning abilities.
+  - It is impossible to properly collect all iBeacon signals on iOS. iBeacon bluetooth-advertisements are stripped from BLE scanning results in iOS. iBeacons interactions implemented inside CoreLocation API with zero bluetooth scanning abilities.
   - iBeacon uses BLE-incompatible frames.
 So, it is impossible to limit scanning by ServiceUUID to reduce power-consumption on device.
     (e.g. on Android: need to dump & analyze all bluetooth frames - produces heavy load).
     Also, it makes impossible to start bluetooth background scanning (when device sleeps and screen is off).
-- Bluetooth beacons may be not so cheap solution.
-For infrastructure-level integration, you should check the cost of power-supply questions (like 5V DC) for each beacon, review maintance issues and ensure safety of bluetooth-beacons installed inside building.
-If you don't need iOS support, you may want to use [Wi-Fi](wifi.md) routers as background radio-beacons.